Summary: in this tutorial, you will learn how to use the SQL DISTINCT

 Note that the DISTINCT

-only removes the duplicate rows from the result set.
+only select distinct values from a table.
 It doesn’t delete duplicate rows in the table.

 If you want to select two columns and remove duplicates in one column, you should use the GROUP BY